COVID-19: information for our tenants, partners and suppliers

 For more information on what to watch out for and where to report scams, visit the following websites:

-All home viewings must meet Government health and safety requirements.
+Standard Real Estate processes should return to normal.
 Please contact the developer or agent of the home you are interested in to discuss your viewing options.
+If you are keeping a contact diary, remember to include any open homes or viewings you attend.
 All available and upcoming homes are on the KiwiBuild website.

 You can get in touch with the KiwiBuild team at email@example.com or call 0800 521 107 to arrange a call back.

-Kāinga Ora’s build and developer partners resumed construction after the move to Alert Level 3 on 28th April.
-With the country now in Alert Level 2, Kāinga Ora staff members who support the work undertaken by our build and developer partners will continue to visit sites.
+Kāinga Ora’s build and developer partners resumed construction after the move to Alert Level 3.
+With the country now in Alert Level 1, Kāinga Ora staff members who support the work undertaken by our build and developer partners will continue to visit sites.

 Our top priority will continue to be health and safety for everyone who works, or visits, our sites.
-We will ensure our staff and contractors follow Government health and safety protocols designed to keep workers, as well as the community, safe, as we all unite against COVID-19.
-This includes such things as following guidance relating to physical distancing, hygiene, site entry and exit, deliveries, and visitor protocols.
+We will ensure our staff and contractors follow Government health and safety protocols designed to keep workers, as well as the community, safe.
+This includes following guidance relating to such things as physical distancing, hygiene, site entry and exit protocols, and asking people to stay home if they feel unwell.

 For information on the new Government health and safety standards and protocols for the industry, visit the CHASNZ website (Construction Health and Safety New Zealand).